 Senna is a shrub whose twigs and flowers are used in herbal medicine to fight against constipation problems.
-Powerful laxative, senna contains active ingredients, such as natural derivatives of anthraquinone, which promote the action of the intestinal flora during transit.
+Powerful laxative, Senna leaf extract contains active ingredients, such as natural derivatives of anthraquinone, which promote the action of the intestinal flora during transit.

 Medicinal properties of senna